 A certified flight instructor (CFI) is an individual who teaches student aviators how to operate an aircraft.
-As a CFI, you will be able to train other students and provide flight reviews, proficiency checks, or insurance checks.
-This certificate enables you to become part of a larger network of aviators and will help you expand your knowledge, flight and abilities as an aviation professional while being paid for your services.
+You can train other students as a CFI and provide flight reviews, proficiency checks, or insurance checks.
+This certificate enables you to become part of a more extensive network of aviators.
+It will help you expand your knowledge, flight, and abilities as an aviation professional while being paid for your services.

-New commercial pilots pick this career to complete the flight hours they need to be full-fledged commercial airline flight pilots.
+New commercial pilots pick this career to complete the flight hours needed to be full-fledged commercial airline pilots.
 This is a good career move, as you gain experience while you are getting paid at the same time.

-Flight instructors are the source from which future flight pilots learn everything they need to know about different aspects of flight such as taking care of an airplane and how instrumentation works among other things.
-They do this by teaching others through a formal training process and those who lead them do so while gaining themselves valuable flight experience – which they can then use beyond just the classroom or their regular day-to-day flight.
+Flight instructors are the source from which future pilots learn everything they need about different aspects of flight, such as taking care of an airplane and how instrumentation works.
+They do this by teaching others through a formal training process, and those who lead them do so while gaining valuable flight experience – which they can then use beyond just the classroom or their regular day-to-day flight.

-A flight instructor certificate is needed to teach people how to fly an airplane and perfect flight.
-To get one, you need to pass a required knowledge test and have a pilot’s license.
-The certificate lasts three years and can be renewed if you are still a qualified instructor.
+A flight instructor certificate is needed to teach people how to fly an airplane.
+To get one, you must pass two required knowledge tests and have a commercial pilot’s license.
+The certificate lasts two years and can be renewed with Flight Instructor Refresher Course (FIRC).

-When you have a flight instructor certificate, you can get paid to teach people how to perfect flight.
+With a flight instructor certificate, you can get paid to teach people how to fly.
 It’s a rewarding career, but it’s not easy!
-You have to work long hours and it’s not uncommon to be tired at the end of the day.
-It might be best for someone who is a hard worker who doesn’t mind staying up late!
+You have to work long hours, and it’s not uncommon to be tired at the end of the day.
+It might be best for someone who is a hard worker and doesn’t mind staying late!

-You must be at least 18 years of age, able to read and write in English.
-You will either need an Airline Transport Pilot certificate and an instrument rating or a commercial pilot certificate with 250hrs flight time experience.
-You should have completed a logbook endorsement from an authorized instructor on the fundamentals of instructing.
-For this, you would need to hold at least a 3rd Class Medical Certificate (or higher) from FAA.
+You must be at least 18 years of age and able to read and write in English.
+You will either need an Airline Transport Pilot certificate and an instrument rating or a commercial pilot certificate with 250 hours of flight time experience.
+You must receive a logbook endorsement from an authorized instructor on the fundamentals of instructing and hold a 3rd Class Medical Certificate (or higher) from FAA.

-Becoming a Certified Flight Instructor (CFI) may be one of the easiest flight you ever have to take.
-Many pilots have chosen this path because they like teaching and being around aviation, so it’s only natural that some of them might choose to work as a CFI in order to gain experience teaching and build flight time.
-To many people, gaining a certain amount of hours flying is vital when looking for jobs in aviation and want your flight.
-Commercial airline pilot jobs, for example, usually require about 1 year or so.
-You must be able to prove you are safe enough to be flying an aircraft on your own and manage a perfect flight, at least if many airlines follow their typical regulations!
+Becoming a Certified Flight Instructor (CFI) may be one of the best aviation-career decisions you ever have to make.
+Many pilots have chosen this path because they like teaching and being around aviation, so it’s only natural that some of them might decide to work as a CFI to gain experience teaching and build flight time.
+Gaining a certain amount of flight time is vital when looking for jobs in aviation.
+You must prove you are experienced enough to fly an aircraft on your own and manage a flight.
+Airline pilot jobs, for example, usually require at least 1,500 hours.

 Flight instructors are an essential part of the aviation community.
-They guide students through every step of getting their wings and help them understand from a very early age why the flight is what it is – safe, responsible during flight, and rewarding.
-When you choose to become an instructor, you’re able to promote your love for the skies and what life has in store underneath it by sharing your knowledge and experience with up-and-coming pilots.
-So when you’re looking for a career that can help you connect with others who share the same passion for flying in flight or just teach those who wish to learn how to take off flight, be sure to check out flight instructor schools as a potential option
+They guide students through every step of getting their wings.
+When you become an instructor, you can promote your love for the skies and what life has in store by sharing your knowledge and experience with up-and-coming pilots.
+When you’re looking for a career that can help you connect with others who share the same passion for flying or just teach those who wish to learn how to take flight, be sure to check out flight instructor program as a potential option.

-To obtain your commercial pilot license, you have to meet several associated sub-requirements such as the written test and flight test categories which consist of 19 rated performance areas each.
-A pilot who plans to become a flight instructor is essentially preparing for the role from the moment they start flight training, meeting many rating requirements along the way.
+To obtain your commercial pilot license, you must meet several associated sub-requirements, such as the written and flight test categories, consisting of 19 rated performance areas each.
+A pilot who plans to become a flight instructor is essentially preparing for the role from the moment he/she starts flight training.

-If you’re currently a pilot, you have the option to expand your options for different careers under the umbrella of being a flight instructor.
-With each new certification, you’ll unlock new options to pursue in this field too as well as opportunities to open doors of ground school that aren’t available at the lower certifications.
+If you’re currently a pilot, you can expand your options for different careers under the umbrella of being a flight instructor.
+With each new certification, you’ll unlock new possibilities in this field and opportunities to open doors of ground school that aren’t available at the lower credentials.

-Salary for flight instructors can vary from $20 to $40 per hour depending on the state in which you work and the company for which you work as certificated flight instructor.
-The wage is dependent on your qualifications and experience as there are not much certificated flight instructors in market which are approved.
-Hourly pay can be broken down into legal categories, such as a per-hour salary or an hourly wage for one’s type of instruction, for example, instructional time in the air or on the ground, or in a simulator (AATD).
+Salary for flight instructors can vary from $20 to $40 per hour depending on the state in which you work and the company for which you work as a certificated flight instructor.
+The wage depends on your qualifications and experience, as there are not many certified flight instructors in the market who are approved.
+Hourly pay can be broken down into legal categories, such as a per-hour salary or an hourly wage for one’s type of instruction, for example, instructional time in the air, on the ground, or in a simulator (AATD).
 We do this to ensure that every instructor is fairly compensated.

-According to online providers, certified flight instructor pay ranges from $28,000 to upwards of $65,000 a year.
-With such a wide spectrum in which you could potentially operate within your local market, it is important to obtain qualifications that are sought after in this line of work as well as maintain a good pool of new and current customers that you can offer instruction for.
+According to online providers, certified flight instructor pay ranges from $28,000 to upwards of $65,000 yearly.
+With such a broad spectrum in which you could potentially operate within your local market, obtaining qualifications that are sought after in this line of work and maintaining a good pool of new and current customers for which you can offer instruction.

 “When once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.”